noworneverev/krishna/_pages/about.md

 permalink: /about/
 ---

-I'm a CPA who interested in programming.
+I'm a CPA who is interested in programming.

 This blog is built to document my learning progress and share the things which might be useful as well.